-Final Approval and Closing – Once your file has been given final approval, we will sign all the closing documents at a title company.
-The land will be put in your name (if it isn’t already), any lien will be paid, and construction will begin.
+Final Approval and Closing – Once your file has been given final approval we will set a date and time to sign all the closing documents at a title company of your choosing.
+The land will be put in your name (if it isn’t already), any lien(s) will be paid off, and construction can begin.

 Completion, C of O and Final Draw – Once the project is completed and the Certificate of Occupancy is issued, the builder will receive their final payment.

 Again, this is just a brief description.
 I’d be happy to discuss your construction project and go into more in detail with you on the phone or in person.
-Feel free to email or call – (586) 917-5534.
+Give me a call at 586-917-5534.

-Jerry Thomas, Mortgage Loan Officer NMLS #134090
+Jerry Thomas, Construction Loan Officer NMLS #134090